rootnoob/flexi-chains/abstract_ui.md

 Notes:
 **Initialisation Process**
 Boot VM set for hop.
 Choose random entry from a random .conf file provided (from the config list for the hop).

+Dynamic Chains (Modify-on-the-fly):
+Ability to manually force VM re-initialisation, and select the specific config that will be loaded.
+Ability to add more configs manually and refresh.
+Ability to manually connect any VM to any point in the chain.